florent-lamiraux/agimus-demos-franka-manipulation/README.md

+# Troubleshoooting

+If you encounter computer slowing down are freeze, restart the process hppcorbaserver.

 # Instructions to run the demo

 1. connect to the ip adress of the robot using firefox.
 On akasan, this